Cotton Comes to Harlem: Box office

 Cotton Comes to Harlem was released at the Woods Theatre in Chicago on May 27, 1970.
 The following week it opened at the Palms Theatre in Detroit before expanding a week later in New York City, Louisville, Milwaukee, Washington D.C., and a further theater in Detroit.

 The film grossed $90,000 in its opening week, setting a house record at the Woods Theatre.
 After its third week it had grossed $506,000 from six cities, setting additional house records in New York and Detroit.
 Produced on a budget of $1.2 million, it earned $5.2 million in theatrical rentals during its North American release, making it the 25th highest-grossing film of 1970.

 Cotton Comes to Harlem is one of the most commercially successful films Hollywood produced in the 1970s starring a predominantly black cast.

 The film was one of the many black films that appeared in the 1970s eventually becoming a cult classic.
 Cotton Comes to Harlem inspired more black films during the 1970s, including more action-packed numbers such as Shaft and Super Fly.

 Home media

-The film was released to DVD by 20th Century Fox Home Entertainment (acting as distributor for MGM Home Entertainment) January 9, 2001.
-Cotton Comes to Harlem was released on Blu-ray by Kino Lorber (under license from MGM) on September 9, 2014.
+The film was released to DVD by 20th Century Fox Home Entertainment, acting as distributor for MGM Home Entertainment, in January 2001.
+Cotton Comes to Harlem was released on Blu-ray by Kino Lorber, under license from MGM, in September 2014.